 In addition, the claiming party is required to notify the contractor of the defect within one year from when the claiming party recognizes the defect; provided, however, that such notice is not required if the contractor knows the defect or does not know the defect with gross negligence.
 (In the standard construction contract form, this one-year notice requirement is excluded.)

 The period of limitation or expiry period can differ between contracts.
 This mainly depends on which general conditions or legal regime the parties have declared applicable to the (construction) contract in question.
 Additionally, the parties can agree that different provisions regarding the duration of the limitation periods or their operation will apply.
 Limitation periods can vary from two to twenty years.

-The Limitation of Actions Act 2004 (as amended) and the relevant States Limitation Laws prescribes the specific periods within which legal actions are to be commenced or instituted from when the injury or omission, causing the damage or loss, arose or occurred.
+The Limitation of Actions Act 2004 (as amended) and the relevant States Limitation Laws prescribe the specific periods within which legal actions are to be commenced or instituted from when the injury or omission, causing the damage or loss, arose or occurred.
 The prescribed period for contracts under Sections 8 (1) (a) and 12 (1) (a) of the Limitation Law of Lagos State 2015 is six years for simple contracts and twelve years for contracts under seal (made by way of a Deed).

 Typically, most construction contracts are made by way of deed.
 A claim for breach of the contract must be commenced within 12 years from the date the event giving rise to the breach occurred.
 In the event that the construction contract is not made by way of a deed, a simple contract, the limitation period is six years.

 In Norway, limitation periods are imposed by the Limitation Act of 1979.
 The general limitation period is three years.